echenchemeng/Adsorbate-Graph-Ops/README.md

 Use the atoms_helper object (under atoms_helper.py), put in your input data.
 It'll generate a graph as an object attribute and assign each atom its position (adsorbate/slab, coordinated or not).

+You can use a variety of input format data: ASE uploadable data will guess your bond indices.
+DDEC6 outputs can be represented in networkX form and bond orders rounded to the nearest half-integer bond index.

 You can then make a subgraph of the adsorbate and however many extra slab atoms you want connected to the coordinated adsorbate atoms.